ContentsMayBeHot/RivalsofAetherSupervisedLearning/readme.md

 <h3>Collecting frames</h3>

+Launch Anaconda Prompt, activate the project environment, change to the SerpentAI setup folder, and run the following commands: 1) **serpent activate SerpentRivalsofAetherGamePlugin**, and 2) **serpent activate SerpentRivalsofAetherGameAgentPlugin**.
+You can also run **serpent plugins** to check available and activated plugins.

+To collect frames effectively we will need to override the game frame limiter setting for our game agent.
+Open {path to SerpentAI setup folder}/config/config.plugins.yml and update the FPS value for SerpentRivalsofAetherGameAgentPlugin.

 Make sure Steam is running and _Rivals of Aether_ is installed.
-Then, launch Anaconda Prompt, activate the project environment, change to the SerpentAI setup folder, and, finally, run **serpent launch RivalsofAether**.
-Once this command is finished processing, run **serpent play RivalsofAether SerpentRivalsofAetherGameAgent COLLECT**.
+Finally, run **serpent launch RivalsofAether** and then run **serpent play RivalsofAether SerpentRivalsofAetherGameAgent COLLECT**.
 The game agent will begin collecting game frames and dumping them into binary files located in replays\frames.
 A directory structure like this will develop:

 ```
 ├── replays
 │   ├── 00_15_07
-│   ├── 00_15_08
-│   ├── 00_15_09
-│   ├── 00_15_10
-│   ├── 00_15_11
-│   ├── 01_00_02
-│   ├── 01_00_03
-│   ├── 01_00_05
-│   ├── 01_01_02
-│   ├── 01_02_01
+│   ...
 │   ├── 01_02_02
 │   └── frames
 │       └── 2017-11-07-234241093349